Logo of the The Poor Swiss

 A more interesting scenario would be to invest in ETFs on the European Stock Exchanges.
 Again, we look at one entire year of trading.

 For this scenario, we will use a monthly investment of 2000 EUR in European ETFs.
-And again, since custody fees are a thing, we will use different portfolio sizes.
+Again, since custody fees exist, we will use different portfolio sizes.

 Scenario 3: Withdraw once a year